CallumBeaney/motionDetectorAudioScarer/README.md

 There is a motion sensor.
 When it detects movement, it plays [this sound](https://www.youtube.com/watch?v=tCkGAfNHygw).
 The time spent on making this will undoubtedly give a high ROI, long-term.

-Bugs: There's a pop at the end of the audio; well documented with the MAX98357.
-The speaker is a little sensitive.
-Don't overdrive it like I did in testing.

 ### Equipment
 - ESP32S3 DEVKIT C WROOM